grafana/grafonnet/docs/API/query/tempo/index.md

 * **value** (`string`)

-Define the maximum duration to select traces.
+@deprecated Define the maximum duration to select traces.
 Use duration format, for example: 1.2s, 100ms
 ### fn withMinDuration

 ```jsonnet